Eastham, Massachusetts

-Eastham (/ˈiːsthæm/) is a town in Barnstable County, Massachusetts, United States, Barnstable County being coextensive with Cape Cod.
+Eastham (/ˈiːsthæm/) is a town in Barnstable County, Massachusetts.
 The population was 5,752 at the 2020 census.

 For geographic and demographic information about the village of North Eastham, please see North Eastham, Massachusetts.

 History

-Originally inhabited by the Nauset tribe, Eastham was the site where in 1620 a hunting expedition landed, comprised from the crew of the sailing vessel Mayflower, which had stopped in Provincetown harbor on Cape Cod Bay after a rough crossing of the Atlantic Ocean, which led to the first encounter of the Pilgrims and the local Nauset people at First Encounter Beach.
+Originally inhabited by the Nauset tribe, Eastham was the site of the 1620 landing of a hunting party from the sailing vessel Mayflower, which had stopped in Provincetown harbor on Cape Cod Bay after a rough crossing of the Atlantic Ocean.
+This led to the first encounter of the Pilgrims with the local Nauset people at what became known as First Encounter Beach.
 The area would not be settled by Europeans, however, until 1644.
 The original lands included what are now the towns of Truro, Wellfleet, Eastham, Orleans and a small portion of Chatham.
 Eastham town was officially incorporated in 1651.

-Eastham is the birthplace of Freeman Hatch, who in 1853 set the world record for a single-hull wooden sailing vessel from San Francisco around Cape Horn to Boston aboard the clipper ship Northern Light.
+Eastham is the birthplace of Freeman Hatch, who in 1853 set the world record for a single-hull wooden sailing vessel from San Francisco around Cape Horn to Boston at the helm of the clipper ship Northern Light.
 Fishing and especially farming were early industries in the town, and writers and artists also came to the town.
-Gustavus Franklin Swift, born in Sagamore, MA, began his first meatpacking business in Eastham which later moved to Brighton, MA, Albany, NY, and eventually started the meatpacking industry in Chicago.
+Gustavus Franklin Swift, born in Sagamore, MA, began his first meatpacking business in Eastham.
+It later moved to Brighton, MA, Albany, NY, and eventually started the meatpacking industry in Chicago.
 It was in Eastham that Henry Beston wrote The Outermost House.
 The town is discussed at some length in Henry David Thoreau's Cape Cod as the somewhat rugged site of one of New England's largest summer "camp-meeting" evangelistic gatherings in the mid-19th century.
-The gatherings were at times attended by at least "one hundred and fifty ministers, (!) and five thousand hearers" at a site called Millennium Grove, in the northwest part of town.
-(The area is now a residential neighborhood, the only reminder being Millennium Lane.)
+The gatherings were at times attended by at least "one hundred and fifty ministers (!) and five thousand hearers" at a site called Millennium Grove, in the northwest part of town.
+(The area is now a residential neighborhood, among the only reminders being Campground Road and Millennium Lane.)

 Today, Eastham is known as the "Gateway” to the Cape Cod National Seashore, which was founded in 1961 by President John F. Kennedy to protect Cape Cod's coast from erosion and overpopulation.
-The town is the site of many beaches, both on the Atlantic and on Cape Cod Bay, as well as the Nauset Light, which was moved to the town in 1923 from its old location in Chatham, and the Three Sisters Lighthouses, which have since been moved away from their now-eroded perches on the coast to a field just west of Nauset Light.
+The town is the site of many beaches, both on the Atlantic and on Cape Cod Bay, as well as the Nauset Light, which was moved to the town in 1923 from its former location in Chatham, and the Three Sisters Lighthouses, which have since been moved away from their now-eroded perches on the coast to a field just west of Nauset Light.